COGSLLC/civicjournal-time/ARCHITECTURE.md

    - Implements retention policies

 4. **MerkleTree**
-   - Provides cryptographic verification
+   - Provides cryptographic verification.
-   - Supports efficient inclusion proofs
+   - Supports efficient inclusion proofs.
+The `QueryEngine`'s `get_leaf_inclusion_proof` method dynamically constructs a `MerkleTree`.
+The tree is built using hashes derived from the `JournalPage`'s `PageContent` (i.e., from `leaf.leaf_hash` for `PageContent::Leaves`, or directly from the `[u8; 32]` hashes for `PageContent::ThrallHashes`).
+   - For L0 pages, if the page containing the leaf is loaded, the full `JournalLeaf` object is directly available from `PageContent::Leaves`.
+The `get_leaf_inclusion_proof` method can then return this full leaf along with the proof.
+   - The primary challenge for `load_leaf_by_hash` and `get_leaf_inclusion_proof` is efficiently locating the specific L0 page containing the target leaf, especially if it's not in an active page.
-   - Enables secure state reconstruction
+   - Enables secure state reconstruction.

 ## Configuration System